sanjana38/MailPlus/README.md

-# 📧 MailPlus: Automate and Personalize Email Campaigns
+# 📧 MailPlus: Automate and Personalize

 MailPlus is a Node.js application that lets you: